estigum/RustTesting/README.md

 # RustTesting
-This is just to test RUST code
+This is just to test RUST code.
+I will just put a lot of examples in this code.